-“Loerarchy” is the opposite of hierarchy.
-So if a hierarchy looks like this…
+“Loerarchy” (pronounced ‘LO-er-AR-kee’, rhymes with hierarchy) is the opposite of hierarchy.

 Why management by loerarchy®?

-Any for-profit enterprise that adopts management by loerarchy stands to benefit in a variety of ways.
+Any business that embraces management by loerarchy stands to benefit in a variety of ways.

 - More motivated